How to Solve Unseen Coding Problems

 • Interleave your practice deliberately: Don't solve five sliding window problems in a row.
 Mix patterns within a single session.
 Interleaved practice forces your brain to discriminate between patterns, which is the exact skill that breaks down in interviews.
 It feels harder and slower than blocked practice.
 The research consistently shows it produces better long term transfer to novel problems.
 The discomfort is a feature, not a flaw.
 For a deeper look at how 15 core patterns map to interview coverage across companies, see the pattern coverage breakdown.

-• Trace the derivation before the implementation: Before writing code, explain in one paragraph why this pattern applies and which problem features led you there.
+• Trace the derivation first: Before writing code, explain in one paragraph why this pattern applies and which problem features led you there.
 If you can't articulate the reasoning, you're matching, not designing.
 The implementation is mechanical once the derivation is solid.

 • Practice the constraint first read: When you open a new problem, read the constraints before the description.
 Constraints leak the pattern.
 An input size of 10^5 eliminates O(n^2) methods.
 A constraint mentioning "contiguous" narrows the field to sliding window or prefix sum.
 Training yourself to read constraints first builds the analytical reflex that powers far transfer.